gbv/jskos-server/README.md

 * **Error Response**

   In case of an error, for instance a failed database connection, the value of response property `ok` is set to `0`.

+### GET /openapi.json

+Returns API specification as [OpenAPI Description](https://spec.openapis.org/oas/latest#openapi-description-structure).
+This does not include [Change Stream Endpoints](change-stream-endpoints) an no parameters or response format.

 ### GET /checkAuth